twmbx/silhouette/README.md

 # :bust_in_silhouette: Silhouette

- A useful quick boilerplate on top of the default laravel auth scaffolding that allows users to manage their profile.
+ A useful quick boilerplate on top of the default laravel auth scaffolding that provides an interface for users to manage their profile.

 # :construction:  WORK IN PROGRESS :construction: